 Internal transfers are instantaneous.
 Click refresh in your account to see the domain appear.
 The owner of the domain will receive an email once the domain has been transferred.

-I received an error when trying to internally transfer my domain?
+I received an error message when trying to internally transfer my domain

-You cannot internally transfer your domain name until 5 days after registration/recent transfer.
+You cannot internally transfer your domain name until 5 days after registration or recent transfer.
 This is an anti-fraud measure that we cannot bypass.
 Also, ensure you have the correct account code.
 More information here...